Gravity and the Hierarchy Problem: Summary and conclusions

 The size of $m^2_\phi=M^2_\text{Pl}/(12 \gamma)$ is fixed by inflation, because the amplitude of the scalar power spectrum is $\propto 1/\gamma$ and is measured by the Planck mission \cite{Planck:2018jri} to be $\gamma\sim 10^9$.
 This indicates at first sight a Higgs mass which is a few orders of magnitude larger than $125$ GeV.
 If the Higgs sector is, however, in the semi-conformal regime, i.e. $\xi_H=-1/6$ then this drastically suppresses the large scalaron contribution to $-2 \mu_H^2$.
-In the semi-conformal regime as opposed to the quasi-conformal regime \cite{Salvio:2014soa,Salvio:2019wcp,Salvio:2020axm}, all couplings (except the gauge coupling in the $G$-sector) are in perturbative regime, and importantly, the multi-field system for inflation in our model reduces approximately to a single-field system, the Starobinsky inflation \cite{Starobinsky:1980te}.
+In the semi-conformal regime as opposed to the quasi-conformal regime \cite{Salvio:2014soa,Salvio:2019wcp,Salvio:2020axm}, all couplings (except the gauge coupling in the $G$-sector) are in perturbative regime, and importantly, the multi-field system for inflation in our model reduces approximately to a single-field system, the Starobinsky inflation \cite{Starobinsky:1980te}, however with a very tiny value of $r$ which distinguishes the model from many other models.

 As for $m^2_\text{gh}=M^2_\text{Pl}/(4 \kappa)$, there is basically no constraint from inflation, but the existence of the spin-two ghost in quadratic gravity causes a serious problem on unitarity \cite{Stelle:1977ry}.
 We mentioned existing ideas to overcome the unitarity problem and subsequently considered ghost production during the reheating phase of the universe in a conservative scenario based on conventional QFT.
 We find that we need the spin-two ghost, more precisely its virtual quantum excitation, to get a desired size of the Higgs mass, but its real excitation during the reheating phase of the early universe is so suppressed that the violation of unitarity is extremely tiny at an unobservable small level.